Possseidon/png-lua/README.md

 To initialize a new png image:

-    img = pngImage(<path to image>, newRowCallback, verbose)
+    img = pngImage(<path to image>, newRowCallback, verbose, memSave)

-Verbose is a boolean.
+The argument "verbose" should be a boolean.
 If true, it will print messages while decoding.
-When the function is called, the image will be decoded.
-The available data from the image is as follows:
+The argument "memSave" should also be a boolean.
+If true, it will not save pixel data after it has been decoded (you must use the pixel data passed to the newRowCallback to deal with image data).The available data from the image is as follows:

 ```
 img.width = 0